paulRbr/gares/README.md

 the fixture files once with up-to-date content:

     $ rake fixtures:refresh

+__Warning: this will probably break some tests, in particular the live train information tests.__

 When you run the test suite now, it will use the updated fixture files.